freeman42x/Everything-Manager/README.md

 * Queue
 * Inbox

 Notes are where you store any information on which you do not initially want to act upon.
-Example: list of anime you watched, nix commands, etc.
+Example: list of movies you watched, list of books you wish to read, etc.

 Queue is a fixed small size ordered list where you keep actionable items (ToDo's).
 Whenever you want to start working on something you will attempt to initiate work on the most important item on this list which will be first since the list is ordered.
 The size of the list is up to you - choose some manageable size so you do not get overwhelmed (10 items should be a pretty good number).